swiftlang/swift-foundation/Proposals/NNNN-locale-region-category.md

 ## Impact on existing code

 Code using the existing functions won't be affected as everything proposed is additional.

+Note that currently `Locale.Region.isoRegions` does not return regions that fall into the `.grouping` category.
+It was designed that way because those fall under the grouping category are often used differently from the other regions.
+The behavior of this method will remain unchanged.
+Those who wish to retrieve a list of ISO regions including those of the "grouping" category can do so with `Locale.Region.isoRegions(of: .grouping)`.

 ## Alternatives considered